itk-dev/os2iot_alert_manager/README.md

 docker composer exec phpfpm bin/console app:api:applications --filter-status
 ```

-The primary command for the application is `checks alter`, which runs the alter
+The primary command for the application is `checks alert`, which runs the alert
 manager service.
 This command provides numerous options to modify its behavior;
 use `--help` to view all available options.